JC-ARAGON/Data-Analytics-Portfolio/1_Tableau_SQL_Project/README.md

 - Who are the most profitable customers?

 --------------------------------------------------------------------------------------------------------------------------
-1. **What are the total sales, profits, quantities and costs over the years?**:
+1. **What are the total sales, profits, quantities and costs over the years?**

    This is the query used to retrieve that information:
    ![kpi_query](./2_visuals/kpi_query.png)